See Mae Whitman’s Heartwarming Tribute to TV Mom and “Best Friend” Lauren Graham - E! Online

 Showing love in the comment section, fans could not seem to get enough of this dynamic duo.

-One user wrote, "CUTEST FRIENDSHIP EVER."
+One user wrote, "CUTEST FRIENDSHIP EVER <3 also happy birthday you icon @thelaurengraham."

 "Your guys' friendship literally makes me so happy!" another said.
 "Happy birthday @thelaurengraham I started typing @ Lorelai."